geovedi/book-notes/2021/the-dawn-of-everything.notes.md

-# The Dawn of Everything
+# The Dawn of Everything: A New History of Humanity
 Author: David Graeber, David Wengrow

 ## Farewell to Humanity's Childhood